-When you configure Git for the first time, you can also use your favorite text editor along with it.
+After installing Git and initially configuring it, you can further configure it to use your favorite text editor as the default.
 What you need to do is set the value of core.editor to the program file of your editor and add a flag -w at the end.
 The -w basically is to tell Git to wait until all operations within the text editor is done before Git can continue to do its thing afterwards.

 Pay attention to the placement of single quote (‘) and double quotes (“).
 You want to enclose the whole path of your editor within the quotes, then wrap the whole argument with the flag with the other.

 You can use single quote or double quotes interchangeably as long as they’re consistent

 "'C:\Program Files\Sublime Text 4\sublime_text.exe' -w" works the same way as in the example above).